accanto-systems/lm-cicdhub/docs/install_instructions_icp.md

     registryIp: "<cicdhub-host>"
     registryPort: "32736"
 ```

+where <cicdhub-host> is the IP address of your ICP master node or one of your ICP worker nodes.

 ### Connecting CICDHub to a Pre-Existing ALM Installation

 CICDHub can be installed to work with a pre-existing ALM installation (so that CI/CD jobs can use ALM).
 For this to work, the ALM installation must have Kubernetes Ingress enabled, and a reverse proxy must be installed in front of the ALM installation that directs to the Kubernetes Ingress Controller.